 Amsterdam Impact has put together a brief overview of reusable face masks you can purchase for your own use or donate to essential workers and people in need:

-Loenatix (Amsterdam) is a streetwear brand whose organic, fair-trade tops, hoodies and accessories are printed by people with mental health issues.
+Loenatix (Amsterdam) is a streetwear brand whose organic, fair-trade tops, hoodies and accessories are printed by people with mental health challenges.
 The brand takes a tongue-in-cheek approach to normalising these issues, as shown by its name (pronounced ‘Lunatics’).
-Buy cheerful masks made from leftover fabrics and keep an eye out for new items, such as a denim mask with the Amsterdam city symbol.
+Buy cheerful masks made from leftover fabrics.

 Makers Unite (Amsterdam), a creative platform for social inclusion, teamed up with De Regenboog for Maskers by Makers to produce 20,000 face masks for workers in care institutions, as well as visitors and volunteers.
 Newcomers in the Makers Unite atelier tailor masks from bed sheets donated by Amsterdam hotels.
 And De Regenboog washes, sterilises and fits the masks with filters.
 Donate masks at €1 per piece.

 Blyde (Amsterdam/Antwerp), a B Corp-certified PR agency, has teamed up with Makers Unite and sustainable denim label Kings of Indigo for a limited edition series of masks.
 Using surplus materials provided by Kings of Indigo, the newcomers in Makers Unite’s atelier tailor the masks on which conversation starters like ‘Hungry for change’ are printed using water-based ink.
 Order yours.